-Some of the streets of old Torquay were named after people who bought at the initial sale of land, which was on 14th September 1886.
+Some of the streets of old Torquay were named after people who bought at the initial sale of land, which was on 31st December 1866, followed by further town sales on 14th September 1886.
 They were prominent men in the Torquay community’s early history.
 Many were taking an active part in the Torquay Improvement Association (T.I.A.).

 ANDERSON, James M. built a home very soon after the sale in 1886.
 He had an office in the Free Library building, Geelong and was involved in the Torquay Improvement Association.